 All four White Sox runs in the game were unearned, as the Giants racked up three total errors in the decider.

-Future Hall-of-Famer Eddie Collins hit .409, with pitcher Red Faber, another future Hall-of-Famer, winning three games (and losing one!)
+Future Hall-of-Famer Collins hit .409 in the Series, with Faber (another future Hall-of-Famer) winning three games (and losing one!)

 Afterwards, a young federal judge and White Sox fan — one Kenesaw Mountain Landis — sent a telegram congratulating the Sox for a job well done.
 The telegram read, “We did a fine job today ... we disposed of the Giants.”
 Landis would go on to become the first baseball commissioner, in the wake of the “Black Sox” scandal at the end of the decade.

-On the basis of their first winning season since 2012 and tremendous individual accomplishments, The Sporting News named White Sox GM Rick Hahn its Executive of the Year, and first baseman José Abreu the Player of the Year.
+On the basis of the first White Sox winning season since 2012 and tremendous individual accomplishments, The Sporting News named White Sox GM Rick Hahn its Executive of the Year, and first baseman José Abreu the Player of the Year.

-Abreu just crushed baseballs since the first day of the year, posting a .317 batting average with 19 home runs, 15 doubles and an American League-high 60 RBIs during the 60-game season, appearing in every game.
+Abreu crushed baseballs from the first day of the shortened campaign, posting a .317 batting average with 19 home runs, 15 doubles and an American League-high 60 RBIs during the 60-game season, appearing in every game.
 He led the American League in hits (76), slugging percentage, total bases (148) and RBIs, and was second in home runs.

 Abreu joined Frank Thomas (1993) and Early Wynn (1959) as White Sox players to win the award.
-Cleveland righthander Shane Bieber was second, and Atlanta first baseman Freddie Freeman third in the voting.
+Cleveland righthander Shane Bieber was second in the voting, with Atlanta first baseman Freddie Freeman finishing third.